jinghuazhao/software-notes/AA.md

 [PW-pipeline](https://github.com/jinghuazhao/PW-pipeline) puts together many changes and is streamlined with other software.

+### MAGMA

+See https://ctg.cncr.nl/software/magma for files and https://github.com/jinghuazhao/PW-pipeline for setup.

 ### PASCAL

 When there is issue with xianyi-OpenBLAS-v0.2.12-0-g7e4e195.zip shipped with [PASCAL.zip](http://www2.unil.ch/cbg/images/3/3d/PASCAL.zip),